Michael-Obrien-2324/Sustainable-Styrofoam-Alternatives/README.md

 4) Michael O'Brien

-My contribution was in researching the toxicity of our selected materials as well as the environmental impact.
+My responsibilities were to research in depth the toxicity of our selected materials.
+I additionally contributed to the findings regarding environmental impact.